liferay/liferay-docs/develop/reference/articles/13-sample-projects/01-apps/03-service-builder-samples/02-service-builder-jdbc.markdown

 - `jdbc-service`
 - `jdbc-web`

-After these modules have been deployed, add the `-web` portlet to a Liferay page.
+After these modules have been deployed, add the `-web` portlet to a @product@ page.

 ![Figure 1: This sample prints out the values previously inputted into the database.](../../../../images/jdbc-sb-sample.png)